-Figure 2: Separating sinusoidal tracks from stochastic residue: (a) original sound; (b) sinusoidal tracks; (c) residue puted and stored.
+All the sinusoidal peaks and FFT frames can also be precomputed and stored.
 All peaks in a frame are found by locating bins where the derivative of the magnitude changes from positive to negative.
 The peaks for each frame are stored in decreasing magnitude order.
 At run-time, the top N peaks that satisfy any frequency and threshold bounds are selected per frame for peak matching.